-- 6.3.1 Management activities are planned and implemented to prevent negative impacts and to protect environmental values. - Verifiers: Management Plan, operational instructions, maps, interviews with workers site visits. - 6.3.2 Management activities prevent negative impacts to environmental values. - Verifiers: Management Plan, operational instructions, maps, interviews with workers, site visits. - 6.3.3 Where negative impacts to environmental values occur, measures are adopted to prevent further damage, and negative impacts are mitigated and/or repaired. - Verifiers: Documented damage mitigation protocol, evidence of implemented measures. - 6.4 The Organization shall protect rare species and threatened species and their habitats in the Management Unit through conservation zones, Protection Areas, connectivity and/or (where necessary) other direct measures for their survival and viability.
+- 6.3.1 Management activities are planned, clearly communicated to all workers and implemented according to the results of the environmental impact assessment, safety precautions, environmental protection plans, biosecurity protocols, emergency procedures, and prescriptions for the management of features of high conservation value, to prevent negative impacts and to protect environmental values. - 6.3.2 Where management activity is due to take place during the period of breeding and rearing, a field survey of the project should be carried out by a suitably qualified ecologist/ ornithologist immediately prior to any works and any recommendations implemented, having obtained specific prior approval and permission of the NPWS. - 6.3.3 Where negative impacts to environmental values occur, measures are adopted to prevent further damage, and negative impacts are mitigated and/or repaired to a condition that allows the recovery of the environmental values damaged. - 6.4 The Organization shall protect rare species and threatened species and their habitats in the Management Unit through conservation zones, Protection Areas, connectivity and/or (where necessary) other direct measures for their survival and viability.
 These measures shall be proportionate to the scale, intensity and risk of management activities and to the conservation status and ecological requirements of the rare and threatened species.
 The Organization shall take into account the geographic range and ecological requirements of rare and threatened species beyond the boundary of the Management Unit, when determining the measures to be taken inside the Management Unit.